sanposhiho/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 type ScenarioResult struct {
   // SimulatorVersion represents the version of the simulator that runs this scenario.
   SimulatorVersion string
-  // Timeline is a map of events keyed with ScenarioStep.
+  // Timeline is a map of events.
-  // This may have many of the same events as .spec.events, but has additional PodScheduled and Delete events for Pods
+  // This may have many of the same events as .spec.events, but has additional Operations from controllers as well.
-  // to represent a Pod is scheduled or preempted by the scheduler.
-  Timeline         map[ScenarioStep][]ScenarioTimelineEvent
+  Timeline         []ScenarioTimelineEvent
 }

 type ScenarioTimelineEvent struct {
   // Step indicates the step at which the event occurs.
   Step      ScenarioStep
-  // Operation describes which operation this event wants to do.
-  // Only "Create", "Patch", "Delete", "Done", "PodScheduled", "PodUnscheduled", "PodPreempted" are valid operations in ScenarioTimelineEvent.
-  Operation OperationType

   // Only one of the following fields must be non-empty.